HL7/PDDI-CDS/pages/_includes/documentation.md

           over 2 g/day for a few days.
 For more severe pain consider short-term opioids in place of the NSAID.</td>
       </tr>
       <tr>
 	<td><strong>Comment:</strong> Any recommended actions that apply to all patient exposures SHOULD be stated using clear and concise language.
-The recommended action statement SHOULD also provide citations to <a>evidence for a suspected drug-drug interaction</a> (not provided in this example).
-Recommendations that depend on <a>contextual information/modifying factors</a> SHOULD be mentioned separately to support context-specific presentation of such information.</td>
+The recommended action statement SHOULD also provide citations to <a href="http://purl.obolibrary.org/obo/MPIO_0000004" target="new">evidence for a suspected drug-drug interaction</a> (not provided in this example).
+Recommendations that depend on <a href="http://purl.obolibrary.org/obo/MPIO_0000000" target="new">contextual information/modifying factors</a> SHOULD be mentioned separately to support context-specific presentation of such information.</td>
       </tr>
     </table>
     <table>